Search for Astrophysical Neutrinos from 1FLE Blazars with IceCube: Conclusions

 \section{Conclusions}

 A stacking analysis searching for astrophysical neutrino production from 137 blazars in the \textit{Fermi}-LAT 1FLE catalog using 10 years of IceCube muon-neutrino data was presented.
 Observations were found, via the described methods, to be consistent with the background-only hypothesis for both equal and flux source weighting schemes.
 Upper limits were set on the energy-scaled neutrino flux from these blazars for both source weightings and various assumed spectral indices.
-Under the flux weighting scheme and for a spectral index of $2.37$, the UL from this analysis is approximately 0.86 - 1.2\% of the diffuse $\nu_{\mu}+\bar{\nu}_{\mu}$ flux measurement.
+Under the 30-100 MeV photon flux (equal) weighting scheme and for a spectral index of $2.37$, the UL from this analysis is approximately 0.86 - 1.2\% (1.3 - 1.8\%) of the most recent diffuse $\nu_{\mu}+\bar{\nu}_{\mu}$ flux measurement; this diffuse measurement uses IceCube track events observed in the northern celestial hemisphere from 2009 through 2018.